ammdias/finctrl/MANUAL.md

 The first thing we must do is insert the initial amounts of each account.

     Test > add transaction on pocket description 'Initial amount' \
-         : date 2023-01-01 \
+         : date 2024-01-01 \
          : parcel "'Initial amount' 123.45 tags 'carry-over'" Transaction id: 1
     Test >

-This is the use of the [add transaction] command in its full splendor, so let me explain it in detail.
-The first thing to notice is that it is a multi-line
-command: by placing a backslash character at the end of the first two lines I tell the program that the command is not complete and carries on to the next.
+This is the use of the [add transaction](#add-transaction) command in its full splendor, so let me explain it in detail.
+The first thing to notice is that it is a multi-line command: by placing a backslash character at the end of the first two lines I tell the program that the command is not complete and carries on to the next.

 Also of notice is that I used no *positional arguments*: all user-provided data was entered by means of *keyword arguments*, some of which are required and others optional.
-The help page on this command is as
+The help page on this command is as follows:
-follows:

     > add tr[ansaction] on ACCOUNT_NAME|ACCOUNT_ID \
     :                   [neg] [descr[iption] TEXT] [date DATE] \